M-Mahmood-Ahmed/M-Mahmood-Ahmed/README.md

 - 👋 Hi, I’m @M-Mahmood-Ahmed
-- 👀 I’m interested in nothing
+- 👀 I’m interested in AI-ML
 - 🌱 I’m currently learning App Dev
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me Mahmood.ahmed6857@gmail.com